takuya29/dash-docset-optuna/Optuna.docset/Contents/Resources/Documents/_sources/index.rst.txt

 - :doc:`Easy parallelization <tutorial/10_key_features/004_distributed>`

-  - Scale studies to tens or hundreds or workers with little or no changes to the code.
+  - Scale studies to tens or hundreds of workers with little or no changes to the code.

 - :doc:`Quick visualization <tutorial/10_key_features/005_visualization>`